mercadopago/devsite-docs/guides/in-person-payments/integration-api/glossary.en.md

 ## Glossary

 Some terms are new and you may not be familiar with them.
-Use this glossary so you don't get lost!
+Use this glossary so you don't get lost:

 | Term | Description |
 | --- | --- |